This page provides answers to commonly asked questions about Maintenance of Certification.

 - Your teaching license is current and unencumbered (e.g., not suspended or revoked), and

-As a National Board Certified Teacher (NBCT), you must successfully meet the MOC requirements in one of the two years prior to the expiration of your certificate to maintain certification in your original certificate area.
-Once you successfully complete MOC, your certification is extended five years from the expiration of your current National Board certificate, regardless of whether you successfully completed MOC in the year your certificate expires or the year before it expires.
+A: As a National Board Certified Teacher (NBCT), you must successfully meet the MOC requirements in one of the two years before the expiration of your certificate to maintain certification in your original certificate area.
+Once you complete your MOC, your certification is extended five years from the expiration of your current National Board certificate, regardless of whether you completed MOC in the year your certificate expires or the year before it expires.

 There are two options for when to apply for MOC:

-- For the first option you may apply no later than the end of February and submit your MOC evidence in May in the year before your current certificate expires.
-For example, if your certificate expires in 2023, you would apply no later than February 2022 (but as early as September 2021) and submit your MOC evidence in May 2022.
-Submitting in the year before your certificate expires allows you the opportunity to re-apply and re-submit again in the year your certificate expires if you do not meet MOC requirements in the year before it expires.
+- For the first option, you may register and purchase MOC no later than the end of February and submit your MOC evidence before your current certificate expires in May.
+For example, if your certificate expires in 2024, you would register between July 2022 and February 2023 and submit your MOC evidence in May 2023.
+Submitting in the year before your certificate expires allows you the opportunity to re-register and re-submit again in the year your certificate expires if you do not meet MOC requirements on your first attempt.

 - Start thinking about which of your two PGEs you could demonstrate through a video-recorded lesson with students in the content area and developmental level of your original certificate.
 NBCTs, no matter their current role or teaching assignment, can create the required video by guest teaching a rostered group of students in the content area and developmental level of their original certificate.

 - Consult the description of MOC requirements under What are the requirements for MOC in this Q&A and review the MOC Instructions.
-Carefully reflect on your professional growth over the years since becoming an NBCT or since renewing if you have renewed your certification.
+Carefully reflect on your professional growth since becoming an NBCT or renewing your certification.
 Think about the PGEs you engage in.
-Consider which experiences have had the most significant impact on student learning and that demonstrate how you have continued to grow as a professional in a variety of areas.
-Plan to select experiences that most effectively highlight your growth in certificate-specific areas that have directly or indirectly had an impact on student learning in your field of certification and that have been ongoing.
+Consider which experiences have had the most significant impact on student learning and that demonstrates how you have continued to grow as a professional in various areas.
+Plan to select experiences that most effectively highlight your growth in certificate-specific areas that have directly or indirectly impacted student learning in your field of certification and that have been ongoing.

 - You may want to contact your state or local program administrator to locate information about incentives for maintaining certification available in your state